Kanaduchi/vwcoding/docs/MQB/climate.en.md

 ### Increase of Temperature and Heating Time for Front and Rear Windows

 !!! note ""
-    The input value is measured in seconds, for example 1200 / 60 = 20 (minutes)
+    The input value is measured in seconds, for example, 1200 / 60 = 20 (minutes)

 Change in temperature and heating time for the rear window